BlankerL/DApp-CoinFlipping/README.md

 `User Manual` is a brief introduction of how you can interact with this project.

 All the static files are stored in the `*.assets` folders, you do not need to access this folders, they will be automatically loaded into the Markdown files.

-**It is recommended to use Markdown file, as some of the hyperlinks might not work properly after exported as PDF file.**

 ### Deployment